 As a general guideline, you can use #8 diameter deck-type screws for most utility tasks.
 Use 1-1/4 inch screws for basic tasks where strength is less of an issue or when attaching two 3/4-inch-thick boards across the grain.
 Keep some 2 1/2-inch deck screws for screwing into end grain, plus some stronger 3-inch screws for attaching into end-grained boards, or when a little extra added power is needed.
 Finally, if there will be a lot of sheer strength needed, you can opt for some 1/4-inch diameter lag screws.

 No matter whether inserting screws into end grain or cross-grained boards, many experts and skilled do-it-yourselfers always opt to drill pilot holes with a special countersink pilot bit.
-This type of bit drills a small-diameter hole the length of the screw shaft, with a wider counter-sink portion that will allow the head to be sunk flush with the surface of the wood.
+This type of bit drills a small-diameter hole into the length of the screw shaft, with a wider counter-sink portion that will allow the head to be sunk flush with the surface of the wood.